 Every organisation, whether for-profit or non-profit, has to deal with certain costs they need to cover.
 They need to pay salaries, marketing or customer acquisition fees, and other costs essential to run the organisation.

-Therefore, getting 100% of your donation to nature simply doesn’t exist.
+Therefore, getting 100% of your contribution to nature simply doesn’t exist.
 The ambition to keep your costs as low as possible does exist however.
 We think it's crucial to be upfront about where your money goes.

 We all know for-profit and non-profit organisations.
 And then there's the ones in between, so called social enterprises, which we’re proudly part of.